 A record-breaking 2000 meter time can be ranked by you, but cannot be recognized as a world record unless the piece was rowed at an official Concept2 sanctioned indoor rowing event with witnesses present.

 - Can record-breaking 2000 meter times be rowed on Slides?

 No, 2000 meter record times must be rowed on indoor rowers without Slides.

-- What do I have to do if I think I can row a world record piece?
+- What do I have to do if I think I can break a world record piece?

 - Where can I see all the current world records?

-- Where can I access my weekly and monthly rowing totals?
+- Where can I access my weekly and monthly totals?

 From the main logbook page, click the Season Summary link in the Latest Workouts section.
 You can also go to the History page, click View Season for any season's stats you want to view, and then choose Monthly Summary or Weekly Summary